Henderson Motorsports: Drivers

+Car No. 66 results

 Car No. 75 history

 Brad Teague drove the No. 75 Food Country USA Pontiac from 1985 to 1988 in the Busch Grand National Series, picking up one win and two poles, with a best finish of seventh in the final point standings.
 Rick Wilson drove for the team in 1989, netting two wins and one pole.
 1990-91 would see them run part-time with a variety of drivers.
 These would include returnee Brad Teague, Cup drivers Ernie Irvan and Jimmy Spencer, prospects Ward Burton and Elton Sawyer, journeyman Curtis Markham, and the next full-time Henderson driver in Butch Miller.
 The best finish from these years was a second from Irvan at IRP in 1990 and a third from Miller at Rougemont in 1991.
-The 1992 season would be a return to form, as Butch Miller grabbed one pole, four top 5's, and ten top 10's, including a second at the final race of the season, to finish 7th in the point standings.
+The 1992 season would be a return to form, as Butch Miller grabbed one pole, four top-five's, and ten top-ten's, including a second at the final race of the season, to finish seventh in the point standings.
 This tied the best points finish of 7th set by Brad Teague in the team's formative years.
 1993 would be a return to being tumultuous.
 After ten races, Butch Miller was released in favor of Rick Wilson returning.
-Miller had been 11th in points, with a pole, two top 5's, and four top 10's at the time of his dismissal.
-Wilson would share his seat every so often with one-off drivers, the best of these being a 4th place effort by Jimmy Hensley.
+Miller had been eleventh in points, with a pole, two top-five's, and four top-ten's at the time of his dismissal.
+Wilson would share his seat every so often with one-off drivers, the best of these being a fourth-place effort by Jimmy Hensley.